A Song of Solitude

 What Is This Game?

 We are huge tabletop RPG fans and we are taking a lot of inspirations from the globally acclaimed Blades in the Dark.
-It represents a completely different school of philosophy in TTRPG design.
+It represents "Fiction-first" , a drastically different school of philosophy in TTRPG design, in which mechanics are always provided under an escalating narrative context.
 There has not been an attempt in adapting it into a video game, where we see there is a golden opportunity.
 We are adapting the core rules (which is under the creative common license) with our original mechanical twist and world-building.
 We believe this will pioneer the next generation of role-play games.

 Game screenshot — palace scene with characters